zxjsdp/bioinfo-scripts/Data_Processing/plant_specimen_xlsx_expansion/README.md

 Plant specimen xlsx expansion script
 ====================================

-This script is used to expand plant specimen record lines to corresponding numbers for specimen label printing.
+This script is used to expand plant specimen record lines to corresponding copy numbers for specimen label printing.

 Prerequisites
 -------------